 The traditional banana tree trunk floats are biodegradable therefore they are a much better option.
 If you want to participate in the event, rather purchase one of the banana varieties.
 You'll be doing the Eco-System a very, very big favour.

-A bread float is also a favorable alternative as this form of float will eventually disintegrate anyway within a day or two, especially if it is eaten by fish or any of the other creatures that often roam the rivers or lakes on which you let it float.
+A bread float is also a favourable alternative as this form of the float will eventually disintegrate anyway within a day or two, especially if it is eaten by fish or any of the other creatures that often roam the rivers or lakes on which you let it float.